 Gender / Sex Discrimination

-If your employer has discriminated against you because of your sex or gender, your legal rights have been violated.
-Gender discrimination (also known as sex discrimination) can include pregnancy discrimination, discrimination based on negative stereotypes about women, and other forms of favoritism toward men (or women) based on their sex instead of their skills, experience, or qualifications for the job.
-Gender discrimination violates the law in New Jersey, New York State and New York City.
+If your employer has discriminated against you because of your sex, your legal rights have been violated.
+In New York and New Jersey, gender discrimination (also known as sex discrimination) can include pregnancy discrimination, discrimination based on negative stereotypes about women, and other forms of favoritism toward men (or women) based on their sex instead of their skills, experience or qualifications for the job.
+Gender discrimination violates the law in New Jersey, New York State and New York City.Unequal Pay for Women

 Women with comparable skill, education, knowledge and experience are entitled to be paid comparably to men who perform the same jobs.
-Unfortunately, past and present discriminatory practices lead to women receiving unequal pay for the same work.
+Unfortunately, both past and present discriminatory practices frequently lead to women receiving unequal pay for the same work.

-Sexual harassment is when someone is harassed because of his or her gender.
-It does not necessarily have to be sexual to violate your rights as long as it is directed at you because of your gender.
+Sexual harassment occurs when someone is harassed because of his or her gender.
+The treatment does not necessarily have to be sexual in nature in order for it to violate your rights as long as it is directed at you because of your gender.

 We have the knowledge and experience to provide the legal representation you need, and the compassion and understanding to appreciate and understand how difficult it is to live through discrimination at work.
-We look forward to the opportunity to meet with you, and to help protect your legal rights.
+We look forward to the opportunity to meet with you and help protect your legal rights.

 To learn more about your employment law rights please subscribe to our free employment law e-Newsletter, which includes the latest articles from our New Jersey gender discrimination attorneys.